payel237/ikea_project/README.md

 # Readme: Docker Setup for Jenkins
-According to the assignment, KPI's based on twitter data sentimenet analyis has been implemneted using saprk streaming & python.
+According to the assignment, KPI's based on twitter data sentimenet analyis has been implemented using saprk streaming & python.
 To enable CI/CD of the code I have used public docker image of Jenkins.

 ## Prerequisites
 Before proceeding with the setup, please ensure that Docker software is preinstalled on your system.
 You can refer to the official Docker installation guide for Mac [here](https://docs.docker.com/desktop/install/mac-install/) for installation instructions.